Circular Restricted Three-body Problem (CR3BP) Configuration

 3. Review the Associated Objects list.
 You have created new Analysis Workbench Axes, Point, and Systems which depend on Noom.

-5. Review the Associated Objects list.
+6. Review the Associated Objects list.
 There are new Cartesian Calculation Objects that depend on the earlier created rotating system.
-You can also verify that these have been built by checking the Calculation Objects - Cartesian Elems folder in the Component Browser.
+You can also verify that these have been built by checking the Calculation Objects - Cartesian Elems () directory in the Component Browser.

 Modeling the new central body Noom

-Now that you created the new Noom, have STK display it in the scenario.
-You can visualize Noom's orbit, but first you need to add a new planet object to the Object Browser.
+Now that you created Noom, display the new central body in the scenario.
+You can visualize Noom's orbit, but first you need to add a new planet object () to the Object Browser.

 2. Insert a Planet object () using the Define Properties () method.